Mr. Kirshenbaum has previous experience as internal tax counsel to a global investment bank, as well as prior law firm experience.

 Mark D. Kirshenbaum

-Mr. Kirshenbaum has been selected for inclusion in Chambers USA: America's Leading Lawyers for Business for his overall tax practice and in The Legal 500 for his work in the REIT industry.
-Mr. Kirshenbaum has presented at seminars and to professional organizations and written on numerous topics including REIT mergers, acquisitions and joint ventures, REIT going-private transactions,"alternative asset" REITs and REIT conversions, real estate fund formation, investments by sovereign wealth funds in U.S. real estate, structuring cross-border private equity transactions, and tax considerations in financing private equity transactions.
+Mr. Kirshenbaum has been selected for inclusion in Chambers USA: America's Leading Lawyers for Business for his overall tax practice, in The Legal 500 for his work in the REIT industry, and in Best Lawyers for his tax practice.
+Mr. Kirshenbaum has presented at seminars and to professional organizations and written on numerous topics including REIT mergers, acquisitions and joint ventures, REIT going-private transactions, "alternative asset" REITs and REIT conversions, real estate fund formation, investments by sovereign wealth funds in U.S. real estate, structuring cross-border private equity transactions, and tax considerations in financing private equity transactions.

 New York University School of Law